is8ac/aural2/paper/aural2.md

 The variables stay on the GPU, or whatever compute device TensorFlow has decided to use,  and need never leave.
 TensorFlow transparently handles locking to ensure that the various graphs can read and write to the shared memory safely.

-# Unscientific impractical observations
+# Unscientific observations
 Given 30 seconds of audio, aural2 is able to learn recognize simple commands with ~90% accuracy.

 # Shortcomings
 Although perhaps superior to existing technology in latency, simplicity, and speed of training, aural2 is inherently of limited scalability, and as such, can have no ambition for use in full vocabulary natural language parsing.

 Additionally, aural2 leaves much to be desirable with regard to the labeling of training data.
-While it can save audio on command, this merely helps to collect unlabeled audio rich in states which a past state of the user decided the model had misclassified; it does nothing to label the audio with the true state.
+While it can save audio on command, this merely helps to collect unlabeled audio rich in states which the user decided the model had misclassified; it does nothing to label the audio with the true state.

 A significant improvement to aural2 would be to make use of user feedback to directly train via reinforcement learning.
 This would require an additional model to classify user voice, facial expressions, etc, into an emotional state.